k-bosko/k-bosko.github.io/_posts/2020-04-07-UPDATE-Modeling-Coronavirus-in-Silicon-Valley.md

 From the plot above, we can see that the spread rate in Santa Clara County accelerated in the last week of March (true cases closer to 6 days doubling rate model) and then slowed down starting in April (true cases closer to 7 days doubling rate model).

 **The slower spread rate indicates that social distancing works.**

-Moreover, there seems to be a correlation between weather temperature  and coronavirus spread rate.
-The first week of April was particularly cold in the Bay Area.
-The colder it gets, the less people are outside, the slower coronovirus is spread.

-*The correlation between Maximum Temperature in San Jose and Daily Growth of Coronavirus Cases in the period March 17-April 7 was 0.37.*

-{% include figure image_path="/assets/images/posts/coronavirus-temp-corr.png" alt="Maximum Temperature in San Jose vs Daily Growth of Coronavirus Cases" %}

-<sup>**Source**: Own analysis based on data from the [County of Santa Clara Public Health Department](https://www.sccgov.org/sites/phd/DiseaseInformation/novel-coronavirus/Pages/dashboard.aspx) and historical weather observations from [Wundergroud](https://www.wunderground.com/history/monthly/us/ca/san-jose/KSJC/date/2020-4).
-All values standardized.</sup>

 **So what to expect in May?**